Get Ready For It …

 We have ambitious plans for 2018.
-We have put away our festival tents for the winter.
 Click on the tabs below to see what we are working on.
 Soon, we will relaunch our web site and social media pages to better reflect our broader mission.
 We look forward to growing our community together!

-WNC Community Center Partnership.
-We recently joined forces with Youth OUTright WNC and Tranzmission to open Asheville’s first LGBTQ Center, located at 417 Biltmore Avenue.
-Although we are still completing our remodeling, several organizations are already using the space.
-We look forward to opening the center to additional groups in the year ahead.
+WNC Community Center.
+We recently joined forces with Youth OUTright WNC and Tranzmission to open an LGBTQ Center in Asheville (417 Biltmore Avenue).
+We look forward to opening the center this quarter.

 WNC Virtual LGBTQ Community Center.
 Our mission is to all of western North Carolina.
-Towards that end, we plan to launch a second community center in 2018, a virtual center that can support everyone – especially those living in isolated communities.
+Towards that end, we plan to launch a virtual community center that can support everyone – especially those living in isolated communities.
 Organizations that serve the LGBTQ and allied communities in WNC will be able to post their services, groups, events and resources in an easy-to-search database and calendar.
-Users can go to one screen to find the groups, events and services that meet their needs.
-“Who offers programs for queer youth in Henderson County?”
-“Where can I get help with a legal name change near my zip code?”

 Coalition Work / Turnout Asheville.
 We have become a lot more active in coalitions this year.
-We are partnering with groups like Campaign for Southern Equality (CSE), Equality North Carolina, the Human Rights Campaign, and Tranzmission.
-We aspire to extend these partnerships to other allied causes and organizations, such as the ACLU, the NAACP, SONG, and Planned Parenthood.
-We are especially excited about Turnout Asheville, a coalition launched by CSE.
-This coalition is working with local community leaders to advance equality-focused legislation and to support equality-minded candidates.
+We are partnering with groups like Campaign for Southern Equality (CSE), Equality North Carolina, and Tranzmission.
+We are especially excited about Turnout Asheville, a coalition that is working to advance equality-focused legislation and to support equality-minded candidates.

 Welcoming Communities of Western North Carolina.
 Lately, it seems like all we hear from are the haters.
-But the truth is, western North Carolina is full of people and organizations who embrace – or seek to embrace – diversity and inclusion.
 We are launching our Welcoming Communities program to give voice to organizations and individuals who throw out the welcome mat for everyone.
 We will also seek to help those who aspire to become more welcoming.